What's Old is New Again

 Guest speakers, traveling exhibits, political campaigners, historical displays, contra dancing, senior activities, youth camps--residents have identified countless possibilities for events held in the restored Town Hall space.

 Even in this small town, meeting space is at a premium, and groups must coordinate their use of the school and town offices.
-A restored Town Hall would provide a significant addition to available space, and allow for even more school-based and governmental uses.
+A restored Town Hall will provide a significant addition to available space, and allow for even more school-based and governmental uses.